db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 1.1.9

+* Added MOTD and DidYouKnow functionality
+* Fixed Haas Bioroid tapping on opponent's installs
+* Fixed Heimdall doing damage to the corp.

 ### 1.1.8

 * **Important: Big change in the way Runs work**.
 Now Runs Start with the special actions on the runner's menu ([F5] to [F9]) or with actions cards.